-AGGRAVATED ASSAULT ATTORNEYS IN MCKINNEY, TEXAS
+AGGRAVATED ASSAULT ATTORNEYS IN ALLEN, TEXAS

 If you or a loved one is facing an aggravated assault charge, you want an attorney on your side familiar with the law and what the state must prove to get a conviction.
 The experience you will find with our attorneys at The Collin County Law Group defending these serious charges means you can rest assured you will have an aggressive trial attorney in your corner.